jnidzwetzki/mysql-ha-cloud/README.md

 * [MySQL InnoDB Cluster](https://dev.mysql.com/doc/refman/8.0/en/admin-api-userguide.html)
 * [Signal 18 replication manager](https://signal18.io/products/srm)
 * [Autopilot pattern for MySQL](https://github.com/autopilotpattern/mysql)

-## What is the main focus of this project?

-This project will provide robust, tested, and easy to deploy containers for self-hosted MySQL cloud installations.
-The goal is that everybody can deploy highly-available and scalable MySQL installations and eliminate the DBMS as a single point of failure in his architecture.

 ## Examples
 * Deploymnet using [Docker Swarm](docs/deployment-docker-swarm.md)